-We got serious about paying off debt and in the last 12 months we have paid $91,000.
+Then we got serious about paying off debt and were able to pay $91,000 in just 12 months.
 And we haven’t really sacrificed our standard of living to do it.
 We still stay in our preferred type of campground, which is full hook-up with paved pads and WiFi.
 We still go out to eat and have fun, but we do prioritize and make sure we keep our eye on the prize.

 Watch the video below for additional tips!